Modern slavery and human trafficking

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the MSA 2015.

-We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.
+We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, and Supplier Code of Conduct, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

 Tate’s MSA 2015 policy applies to all Tate Gallery and Tate Enterprises Limited (‘Tate’) persons working for us, with us or on our behalf in any capacity, including Trustees, Company Directors, the Executive Team and employees at all levels, as well as casual and agency workers, seconded workers, volunteers, interns, agents, artists, contractors, suppliers, external consultants, third-party representatives and business partners.